 Please note that getting caught with less than 1-ounce of marijuana while in a vehicle (unless stored in the trunk) will still result in a misdemeanor with up to 90 days in jail and a max fine of $1,000.
 Getting caught with hash or concentrates will likely result in a felony, heavy fines, and jail time, regardless of the amount.
 Possession of any paraphernalia may result in a misdemeanor with up to 6 months in jail and a max fine of $500.
 Additionally, if you are caught selling marijuana to a minor or within 1,500 feet of a school or church, it will result in a felony and double the standard fine and jail time.

-Mississippi does not currently allow the use of cannabis for recreational use, but medical marijuana patients may smoke in the privacy of their own homes.
+Mississippi does not currently allow the use of cannabis for recreational or medicinal use.

-It remains illegal to possess cannabis on federal land (even if you’re a medical marijuana patient).
+It remains illegal to possess cannabis on federal land.
 Since marijuana is a Schedule I drug and federally illegal, the possession and subsequent use of any cannabis on federal land will result in being charged against federal law.
 The most common forms of federal land are national parks and forests.
 So, regardless of state legality, it will remain illegal to use marijuana in places like Natchez National Historical Park, the Natchez Trace Trail, Vicksburg National Military Park, and the Mississippi Gulf National Heritage Area.

-There is currently no way to get a medical marijuana card in Mississippi, but the state is required to issue cards to patients before August 2021.
+There is currently no way to get a medical marijuana card in Mississippi.

 It is never legal to drive under the influence, no matter what state you’re in.
 Anyone will be subject to a DUI in Mississippi if they are found to be under the influence of a drug that impairs their senses while operating a vehicle.
 If you refuse a drug test, your driver’s license will be suspended for 90 days and said refusal becomes admissible in court.
 Be responsible and do not drive while under the influence of any drug, including marijuana.